Jewish Center in Transdniestria

 We pay great attention to the traditions and customs of the Jewish people and consider it important to preserve history, passing it on to future generations.
 The doors of our synagogue are always open, and on holidays and memorable dates we strive to gather together in our common Jewish Center.

-Shabbat ends at 22:01
+Shabbat ends at 6:01 PM

-Weekly Chapter: Корах
+Weekly Chapter: Yitro

 Holocaust in Transnistria